law-lin/law-lin/README.md

   - A friendmaking mobile app using React Native and Firebase
   - A course-based Q&A platform for colleges, using React + Supabase
   - A social productivity mobile app using React Native + Supabase (on hold)
-- 🌱 I’m currently learning about microservices, Docker, Kubernetes, and Solidity/Web3
+- 🌱 I’m currently learning about microservices, Docker, Kubernetes, and cloud computing
 - 💬 Ask me about: React, Firebase, Supabase, Web Development

 <!--